 Admission committees get an exhaustive pool of applications, and hence letter of recommendation carry considerable weightage.
-While a well written Statement of purpose gives an opportunity to the student to showcase himself/herself to the admission committee, a nicely drafted letter of recommendation is a chance for the professors/bosses to help the applicant put their best foot forward.
-A gleaming letter of recommendation can help the admission committee in making admission constructive decision regarding a candidate, and for that reason you must be extremely careful while selecting your recommenders.
-Whom to take recommendation letter from
+While a well-written Statement of purpose gives an opportunity to the student to showcase himself/herself to the admission committee, a nicely drafted letter of recommendation is a chance for the professors/bosses to help the applicant put their best foot forward.
+A gleaming letter of recommendation can help the admission committee in making admission constructive decision regarding a candidate, and for that reason, you must be extremely careful while selecting your recommenders.

-1. Interaction with the professor: You must preferably get your recommendation from a professor who has spent sufficient amount of time with you to be able to appraise you thoroughly for the program applied for.
+1. Interaction with the professor: You must preferably get your recommendation from a professor who has spent a sufficient amount of time with you to be able to appraise you thoroughly for the program applied for.
 Someone who has taught you subjects which are in alignment with your future courseware will be an ideal referee to evaluate your potential.
 When it comes to professional recommendation, you can get it from your immediate supervisor who can give an inclusive picture of your skills and capabilities.

 2. Rapport: Spineless recommendation can do more harm than good to a student’s future.
 Your recommendation must be able to project you in the best light and hence you must not settle for anything less than an outstanding recommendation, which you can only get from professor / Supervisor you share a great rapport with.
 A quality LOR is anytime better than two lousy ones.
 Please speak to your professors/boss and discuss your higher studies plan with them at length to help them in understanding your requirements.
-A copy of your SOP, resume and other relevant information pertaining projects /assignments done under their supervision will aid them in putting across your undertakings and accomplishments in the best possible manner.
+A copy of your SOP, resume and other relevant information pertaining to projects /assignments done under their supervision will aid them in putting across your undertakings and accomplishments in the best possible manner.